TomasHofman/wildfly-ejb-client-demo/README.md

 Alternatively, instead of creating EAP domain using CLI script as described in previous section, it is possible to use prepared configuration files from `configs/` directory.

-Replace step 4) from above section with following (with EAP turned off):
+Replace step 4. from above section with following (with EAP shut down):

 1) Copy `configs/domain-https.xml` and `configs/host.xml` into `EAP_HOME/domain/configuration/`.
 2) Run EAP domain: